The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 1. Warm-Up Is Key

-By warming up, you will produce better results and reduce your risk of injury.
+Warming up will produce better results and reduce your risk of injury.

 To warm up, you should do dynamic leg stretching and a few warm-up jumps; this will get the blood flowing and to your muscle loss.